besure94/Trivia-Game/README.md

 ## Known Bugs

-* If the user selects "Submit" without selecting an answer, the "Submit" button is hidden, and the user has to then refresh the page to search for another question.
-* I want to allow a user to search for more than one question at a time, and tally their correct and incorrect answers.
-Currently I cannot do this, as the page reloads after each answered question.
+* Currently the user is not shown a message telling them to please select an answer if they do not select an answer and click "Guess!".
+Instead the form will just not submit.

+## Further Exploration

+My next goal is to add functionality to tally the users correct and incorrect answers, to make the application function more like a game.

 ## License